woai3c/Front-end-articles/en-articles/monitor-sdk.md

                                   │    beforeunload    │
                                   └────────────────────┘
 ```

+## Prerequisites

+Before diving into this tutorial, you should have:
+- Basic knowledge of JavaScript and web development
+- Familiarity with browser APIs and event handling
+- Understanding of asynchronous programming concepts
+- Some experience with performance optimization concepts

 Since theoretical knowledge alone can be difficult to grasp, I've created a simple [monitoring SDK](https://github.com/woai3c/monitor-demo) that implements these technical concepts.
 You can use it to create simple demos and gain a better understanding.
 Reading this article while experimenting with the SDK will provide the best learning experience.